agencyenterprise/50b-zk-hub/README.md

 POST `http://localhost:8080/jobs`

 On this endpoint you will need to create an AES Key and AES IV to public encrypt the witness file with worker public key.
+You can refer to our ongoing SDK project on how to do [this](https://github.com/agencyenterprise/50b-zk-sdk/blob/30a2a9b56036b9f05213ddde1e322d8026642e0a/50b-zk-sdk.js#L73).

 headers: